Baked Brie Cheese with Bourbon Glaze

-A holiday classic that can’t be beat… steaming molten Baked Brie with Cashews and Bourbon Brown Sugar Glaze served with baguette slices.
+A holiday classic that can’t be beaten… Steaming molten Baked Brie Cheese with Cashews and Brown Sugar Bourbon Glaze served with baguette slices.

-Every holiday season I fall head over heals (again) for this oozing hot liquified cheese appetizer.
+Every holiday season I fall head over heels (again) for this oozing hot liquified cheese appetizer.

 Baked brie can be prepared in many different ways.
 Some like it cut and baked on toast, or a whole wheel of brie wrapped in puffed pastry is another common rendition.

 However, a naked baked brie topped with boozy sticky sweet cashews is a personal favorite I like to surprise my holiday guests with each year.

 You can bake a whole wheel of brie without additional ingredients necessary, by simply severing the top rind all the way around the edges.
 The bottom and sides hold the brie, like its own little built-in serving dish, while the top piece acts as a lid while baking.

 Then gently lift the lid off and you have hot spreadable brie that is great on bread, crackers, or even with veggies!

 I like to bake the brie on a Swiss Diamond Nonstick Crepe Pan for several reasons.